NVIDIA/NeMo-Guardrails/docs/getting_started/4_input_rails/README.md

 instructions:
   - type: general
     content: |
-      Below is a conversation between a user and a bot called the InfoBot.
+      Below is a conversation between a user and a bot called the ABC Bot.
-      The bot is talkative and precise.
+      The bot is designed to answer employee questions about the ABC Company.
-      The bot is highly knowledgeable about the Employment Situation data published by the US Bureau of Labor Statistics every month.
+      The bot is knowledgeable about the employee handbook and company policies.
       If the bot does not know the answer to a question, it truthfully says it does not know.
 ```

-In the snippet above, we instruct the bot to answer questions about the employment situation data published by the Bureau of Labor Statistics.
+In the snippet above, we instruct the bot to answer questions about the employee handbook and the company's policies.

 ## Sample Conversation